faceyspacey/webpack-flush-chunks/README.md

 and you should have a fool-proof place to start from.

 ONE FINAL TIME: clone & run the boilerplates before using this package!

-## Notes on `extract-css-chunks-webpack-plugin`

-In all of the configurations above you may have noticed our focus on CSS plus the `ExtractCssChunks` plugin.
-This is a very important package that allows you to serve rendered CSS chunks just as we do javascript chunks.
-In fact, it's a companion package we specifically made to achieve the dream of server-rendered code-splitting with *React Universal Component* + *Webpack Flush Chunks*.
-We recommend you check out its [documentation](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) to learn all about it.

-The short of it is that we remove CSS from your javascript chunks to make it smaller, and move it all into CSS chunk files which `flushChunks` handles the same as js, *EXCEPT when you require additional chunks asyncronously on the client after the initial page load, in which case different chunks are loaded which inject css as normal*.
-Woo, that was a long sentence!
-It also successfully provides HMR features across all your CSS chunks--something the original package its forked from (`extract-text-webpack-plugin`) does not provide, not even for a single css file.

-In terms of server-rendering, it achieves a lot of the same things that solutions like *Aphrodite*, *Glamor*, *Styled Components* and *StyleTron* achieve where you extract the rendered CSS, *except its JS bundles are a lot smaller since CSS is completely moved to CSS files;* **and it doesn't add to your runtime/render-overhead by performing work during render;** ***and it doesn't require cluttering your code with HoCs or specialized components; you can import a styles object just like you can with React Native (therefore you can use the same components for React as RN).***
-*The list goes on...* We
-think we may have stumbled upon a solution that completes the intent of CSS Modules and the value you can derive from it, similar to how *Webpack Flush Chunks* completes the thought of code-splitting for *React Loadable* and *React Universal Component*.
-It certainly produces the most minimal set of bytes corresponding to CSS you'll send over the wire in initial requests.
-You be the judge of that.
-We look forward to hearing your opinion.

 ## Low-level API: `flushFiles`
 For advanced users that want access to all files flushed (`.js`, `.css` or whatever else might be in there) and without named entry chunks you already know (such as `bootstrap`, `vendor`, and `main`), here you go: